corey-richardson/comp3016-cw1/README.md

 `tests/test-skips-to-working.txt` | Verifies that the game continues to load and run valid level data files after encountering invalid level data files earlier in the sequence.
 `tests/test-leading-newline.txt` | Verifies that the `LevelLoader::loadLevel` method can handle and skip a leading new line before the content of the level data file.
 `tests/test-trailing-newline.txt` | Verifies that the `LevelLoader::loadLevel` method can handle and skip a trailing new line after the content of the level data file.
+11 * `tests/test-doesnt-exist.txt` | Tests that 10 consecutive level load failures cause a fatal failure which is gracefully handled by reporting the issue and returning to menu.
+Expected behaviour is for `Game::loadNextLevel` to make 10 attempts to load the next level in the level manifest sequence before handling the error on the 11th attempt.
+This verifies that there is a recursive safety mechanism to prevent an infitite loop by providing a base case to the recursive method.
+Manual validation is required here by counting the number of

 > Note that after making any changes to the level or test manifest, or to any associated level data files, the project should be rebuilt to ensure that the changes made are copied and reflected into the `Release/levels/` or `Debug/levels/` directories.